John R. Clancy: Business career

 Having recognized the need for standardized stage equipment as a way to improve productions and safety, Clancy went into the business of manufacturing rigging in 1885.
 Drawing on his previous theater experience, Clancy invented and made improvements to many items which later became common in theaters, including lightweight sets, lighting, and automatic fire curtains.
 Clancy later expanded into manufacturing other specialty metal hardware, including brace irons and screw eyes, and was an executive and director of several banks.

+Affiliations

 Clancy also served as vice president of the New York State College of Forestry at Syracuse University's board of trustees, and was member of the Central New York State Park Commission.

 Congressman

 In 1912, Clancy was elected to the Sixty-third Congress as a Democrat.
 He served one term, (March 4, 1913 – March 3, 1915), and was an unsuccessful candidate for reelection in 1914 to the Sixty-fourth Congress.